webplatform/docs/html/elements/abbr/index.md

 ==Attributes==

-A '''abbr''' element may optionally have an [[html/attributes|attribute]].
+A '''abbr''' element may optionally have a title [[html/attributes|attribute]].
 The attribute, if specified, must contain an expansion of the abbreviation, and nothing else.
 The '''abbr''' element can accept any attributes permitted globally.
 }}
 {{Examples_Section
 |Not_required=No